grantjlk/ngs-mpi-project/REPORT.md

 Rather than implementing point-to-point message passing between individual nodes, we use `MPI_Allreduce` collectives as the communication primitive.
 This trades fine-grained messaging for simpler, deadlock-free synchronization.
-Every rank participates in every collective in the same order, which guarantees correctness and avoids the class of bugs that arise from mismatched point-to-point sends and receives.
+Every rank participates in every collective in the same order, which guarantees correctness.

 All ranks load the full graph and partition at startup.
 This replicate-everything memory model eliminates the need for ghost node bookkeeping and remote edge relaxation messages, at the cost of memory scaling.
-For graphs of this size (hundreds to low thousands of nodes) this is a practical and correct tradeoff.
+For graphs of this size (hundreds to low thousands of nodes) this is a practical tradeoff.

 ---